 You can see a complete guide to the most useful products in the appendix.

-How to find out the daily need for vitamins and how many foods to eat to get it.
-After reading the article, you can easily determine these indicators.
+How to find out daily requirement in vitamins and how many foods to eat to get it.
+After reading the article you can easily determine these indicators.
 Find out how many vitamins are in foods and calculate the need by age and gender.
 The article contains tables of vitamins in food.

-Vitamins are extremely important substances for our body.
-They imperceptibly regulate all its functions, affect our well-being and livelihoods.
-Their lack or excess can adversely affect our condition.
-Therefore, it is necessary to take into account what our diet consists of and carefully approach its preparation.
+Vitamins - extremely important substances for our body.
+They quietly regulate all its functions and influence our well-being and functioning.
+Their deficiency or excess can have a detrimental effect on our condition.
+Therefore, it is necessary to take into account what our diet consists of and carefully approach its composition.

-How to determine the daily requirement of the body for vitamins
+How to determine the body's daily need for vitamins

 Vitamin A